gkhmara/projectThree/README.md

 #### Describe: createArray()

-- Test: "It will return an array of numbers using the user's input as a stopping point.}
+- Test: "It will return an array of numbers using the user's input as a stopping point.

-- Code:

-num = "10";
+- Code: num = "10"; createArray();

-createArray();

 - Expected Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ---